ayeshnayana/arxiv.org_paper_clustering_system/README.md

 In other words, KMeans try to allocate each data point to the nearest cluster while keeping the centroids small as possible.

+## Visualization

+To visualize the clustered articles, we use the T-SNE algorithm in sklearn.
+In KMeans, each cluster gets assigned a label.
+These labels and a list of article names then feed into T-SNE.
+The T-SNE algorithm is a dimensionality reduction algorithm similar to the PCA.
+Inside the TF-IDF matrix, each article is identified by many features.
+Each feature represents an important word obtained from the abstract.
+This large dimensionality needs to be reduced to 2 dimensions to visualize them in a 2D plane.
+Using T-SNE, we reduce the dimensionality of the TF-IDF matrix to two.
+Then we plot each paper using a scatter plot.
+Each point on the scatter plot is colored according to the label created during the clustering.
+The name of each article is then annotated.